efeelize/eng/kaiyan/hospital/hair_loss.md

 # II.grammar
 # 1.to catch up to/with sb or sth
-> 1)It means to reach an equal level, status or point of progress.
+> 1)this uses of this word are pretty neutral,It means to reach an equal level, status or point of progress.Or catching up with old friends, you're chatting, or maybe catching up to someone physically versus speed.

 - It will be a long while yet before I catch up to Mark's level.

-> 2)It refers to the moment when a person experiences the negative consequences of an innate or biological problem or prolonged behavior.
+> 2)This one is negative,it's kind of like if you have like a bad behavior and you do it for a long time, then eventually you're gonna face the consequences.It refers to the moment when a person experiences the negative consequences of an innate or biological problem or prolonged behavior.
 We frequently use it for things such as age.

 - I can't run as fast as I could before.
 I think my age is finally catching up to me.

 - If you smoke a pack a day, it will eventually catch up with you.

 - All that drinking is going to catch up to you sooner or later.[你喝这么多酒迟早会让你尝到苦头的]